travier/quay-containerfiles/filebrowser/README.md

-# Filebrowser container based on the official image
+# Filebrowser container

-Note: Does not yet work for an unknown reason.

 Changes:
+- Based on Fedora's container image
+- Fetch the filebrowser binary from the official container image.
+- Run unprivileged
 - Disable healthchecks (too frequent by default)
-- Run unprivileged